 - Mock homicide investigation.
-Criminal justice majors investigate a crime scene and work in The University of Toledo’s state-of-the-art forensics lab.
+Criminal justice majors have the opportunity to investigate mock crime scenes.

 - Criminal justice internships.
-UT’s criminal justice program has its own internship coordinator who helps juniors and seniors land internships.
-You aren’t paid, but you do earn college credit while working for agencies like the U.S. Marshals, the Toledo Correctional Institution, victim assistance programs, police departments, sheriff's offices and others.
+UT’s criminal justice program has a dedicated internship coordinator who helps juniors and seniors land internship placements.
+Students gain experience and earn college credit while working for agencies such as the U.S. Marshals, the Toledo Correctional Institution, victim assistance programs, police departments, sheriff's offices and others.

 - Criminal justice career fair.
 UToledo’s job fair brings local, regional and national law enforcement, social service and corrections organizations to campus to meet with our criminal justice students and discuss career opportunities.

 - A full menu of minors to make you more marketable.
 Criminal justice majors at UToledo can minor in a variety of fields that complement their degrees and increase their marketability.
 Minor programs include accounting, business, computer science, counseling, foreign language, forensic science investigation, legal specialties, political science, psychology, sociology and more.

-Students with a degree in criminal justice from The University of Toledo go on to graduate school or to pursue careers at the local, state and federal levels in the areas of probation, parole, corrections, law enforcement, social services and more.
+Students with a degree in criminal justice from The University of Toledo go on to graduate school or to pursue careers at the local, state and federal levels in the areas of probation, parole, corrections, law enforcement and social services throughout the United States.

 Criminal Justice Bachelor's Degree Plan of Study